Appendicitis is a condition in which your appendix gets inflamed. The appendix is a small pouch attached to the large

 Appendicitis is a very common cause of emergency surgery.
 The problem most often occurs when the appendix becomes blocked by feces, a foreign object, a tumor or a parasite in rare cases.

 The symptoms of appendicitis can vary.
-It can be hard to diagnose appendicitis in young children, older people, and women of childbearing age.
+It can be hard to detect appendicitis in young children, older people, and women of childbearing age.

 The first symptom is often pain around the belly button or mid upper abdomen.
 Pain may be minor at first, but becomes more sharp and severe.
 You may also have a loss of appetite, nausea, vomiting, and a low-grade fever.

 The pain tends to move into the right lower part of your belly.
 The pain tends to focus at a spot directly above the appendix called McBurney point.
 This most often occurs 12 to 24 hours after the illness starts.

 Your pain may be worse when you walk, cough, or make sudden movements.
 Later symptoms include:

 A blood test will often show a high white blood cell count.
-Imaging tests may also help diagnose appendicitis.
-Imaging tests include:
+Imaging tests that may help diagnose appendicitis include:

 Most of the time, a surgeon will remove your appendix as soon as you are diagnosed.